Common use cases

 What can anonymous users do?

-Once they’ve filled out your checklist, or added comments, they appear in your template overview like this:
+Once they’ve filled out your checklist, or added comments, Anonymous users appear as per the examples below.

 What’s the difference between anonymous users and guests?